 A Serious Business

 Pro surfing will be a more serious business.
-The cost of each event will drop from $3 million back to $1 million, pro surfers will see a prize money increase, a pension plan will be created.
+The cost of each event will drop from $3 million back to $1 million; pro surfers will see a prize money increase, and a pension plan will be created.

 Not all surf brands enjoyed the promised revolution.
 Billabong and Quiksilver raised their green flags, while Vans and Rip Curl showed the red card.

-Will surf fans pay for watching their favorite surfers battling the best waves on the planet?
+Will surf fans pay to watch their favorite surfers battling the best waves on the planet?
 Probably not.
 Better not.

-Who is Paul Speaker, CEO at Association of Surfing Professionals International (ASP)?
+Who is Paul Speaker, CEO of the Association of Surfing Professionals International (ASP)?